OpenModelica/OpenModelica/SimulationRuntime/cpp/Readme.txt

 To generate the build files for out-of-source build call cmake from the build folder: trunk/SimulationRuntime/cpp/build : cmake -G "your generator" -D  CMAKE_INSTALL_PREFIX:PATH="Insall directory" MAKE_CXX_COMPILER=g++ folder to project source dir

-e.g for MinGW and Windwos:
-cmake -G "MinGW Makefiles" -D  CMAKE_INSTALL_PREFIX:PATH="OpenModelica/build" MAKE_CXX_COMPILER=g++ OpenModelica/SimulationRuntime/cpp/Source
-after that you can call
-make install
-e.g
-mingw32-make install
+e.g for MinGW and Windwos (you need the mingw/bin dir in you path environment variable) cmake -G "MinGW Makefiles" -D  CMAKE_INSTALL_PREFIX:PATH="C:/OpenModelica/build" MAKE_CXX_COMPILER=g++ C:/OpenModelica/SimulationRuntime/cpp/Source after that you can call make install e.g. mingw32-make install
+This copies all shared libs and needed header files to build the Modelica System to installation directory

+Modelica System installation:
+Change to the build/bin director where the generated Modelica system files are located. e.g. C:/OpenModelica/build/bin
+To generate the build files for the Modelica System use cmake -G "your generator" -D   MAKE_CXX_COMPILER=g++ folder to project source dir where generate Modelica system files are located e.g. cmake -G "MinGW Makefiles" -D   MAKE_CXX_COMPILER=g++ C:/OpenModelica/build/bin after that you can call make

 In the Binaries folder is after the build the Simulation.exe